AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_products"
->title="Products template"
+>title="View the number of orders by product.
+Data is shown over a period of time."
->abstract="View the number of orders by product.
-Data is shown over a period of time. <br/>**This can help you** understand which products are in the highest or lowest demand.<br/>**Based on what you learn, you might** do any number of things, like adjust your marketing strategies to promote high-performing products or to improve or discontinue under-performing products.
+>abstract="**This can help you** understand which products are in the highest or lowest demand.<br/>**Based on what you learn, you might** do any number of things, like adjust your marketing strategies to promote high-performing products or to improve or discontinue under-performing products.
 You could also adjust your product inventory based on your analysis of the data.<br/>This template uses the Product dimension and the Orders metric."

 <!-- markdownlint-enable MD034 -->